Let’s cut to the chase: what are high-protein foods for weight loss?

 Not those burgers that come in sterile plastic bags.

-I’m talking home cooked meat.
-Or nuts, avocados, eggs or tofu.
+I’m talking home-cooked meat—nuts, avocados, eggs, or tofu.

 And to make things even more simple for you…

-Here is another resource on what this actually looks like:
+Here is another resource on what this looks like:

 Here is a powerful graphic on what 30 grams of protein looks like:

-- So you need about 5 eggs, including the yellows OR
+- So you need about five eggs, including the yellows OR

 Let’s recap: